jendave/fifth-edition-srd/README.md

 ## How you can help

-Converting this SRD into a universal format that everyone can use would be quick work if everyone takes a chunk.
-Knowledge of the easy to learn markdown format is preferred but not required.
+Converting the SRD into a universal format that everyone can use would be quick work if everyone takes a chunk.
+Knowledge of the markdown format is preferred but not required.
 (You get bonus points if you can do pull requests on Github.)
+I'll be happy to help you through any rough spots.

 1. Let me know you want to help by sending me a message at oestii [at] yahoo [dot] com.
 2. Pick one (or more) of the sections above under Status to do.